Camtrup/StonkApp/Stonk/core/README.md

 # CORE

 ## What is CORE:
 Core contains the central logic of the app and is where we have our two main java classes Stonk.java and User.java.
 It is completely independent of the UI.
+This layer is completely independent of the user interface or the database.

 - User.java is where the user credentials are made.
 - Stonk.java is the class that gets the information about the stock you want to look for by web scraping the web page matketwatch.